TranquilMarmot/Imbue/README.md

 # Imbue

-Imbue is a combination of a JavaScript plugin and (*eventually*) an Inform 7 plugin to add additional functionality to the already wonderful [Quixe](https://github.com/erkyrath/quixe/) interpreter.
-Imbue aims to make reading web-based interactive fiction a little more beginner- and user-friendly.
+Imbue is a combination of a JavaScript plugin and an Inform 7 plugin to add additional functionality to the already wonderful [Quixe](https://github.com/erkyrath/quixe/) interpreter.
+Imbue aims to make reading web-based interactive fiction a little more beginner- and user-friendly while maintaining author sanity.

 ### Current Features
 - Allows for HTML in Inform 7 text that is rendered in a browser using Quixe
 - Inform 7 extension for wrapping things in HTML tags with the ability to turn off HTML wrapping for non-web releases

-### Planned Features
 - Built-in attributes that make it so that clicking on a noun will examine it, clicking on a room name will go in its direction, etc. (carrying out author-defined actions when clicking words)
-- More mobile-friendly interactive fiction

 ### Using the JavaScript plugin
 - Write some HTML in your Inform 7 code (see below for how to use the extension)
 - Release your Inform 7 project with an interpreter (put `Release along with an interpreter.` somewhere in your source text)
-- Grab `imbue.js` from the `js` directory in this repo and copy it to the `[YOUR PROJECT].materials/Release/interpreter` folder
+- Grab `imbue.js` from the `js` directory and `imbue.css` from the `css` directory in this repo and copy them to your `[YOUR PROJECT].materials/Release/interpreter` folder
 - In `[YOUR PROJECT].materials/Release/play.html` **underneath** `<script src="interpreter/jquery....."></script>` add:
   - `<script src="interpreter/imbue.js" type="text/javascript"></script>`
+  - `<link rel="stylesheet" href="interpreter/imbue.css" type="text/css">`
 - Play your game in your favorite web browser by opening `play.html` and see magic happen!
 - **NOTE:** Every time you release your game, Inform will overwrite your `play.html`, so you'll have to add the script every time (currently looking into how to avoid this...)